FilippoChinniPOLITO/FilippoChinniPOLITO/README.md

 ### Previously: FilippoChinniUNIBA

-This account was previously FilippoChinniUNIBA, related to my old Bachelor's Degree university. 🔙
+This account was previously named ```FilippoChinniUNIBA```, related to my old Bachelor's Degree university. 🔙

 I obtained my Bachelor's of Science Degree in **Computer Science and Technologies for Software Production** in July 2024 at University of Bari "Aldo Moro". 📜